 Meetings are open to the press and public except for any item labelled as Part 2 under the Public Bodies (Admission to Meetings) Act 1960.

 Press and public may not speak when the Council is in session.

-Chairman welcomed councillors and visitors to the meeting;he reminded visitors when comments may be made and that the public must not interrupt whilst the meeting is in progress.
+The Vice Chairman welcomed councillors and visitors to the meeting; to remind visitors when comments may be made and that the public must not interrupt whilst the meeting is in progress.

 To receive councillors’ apologies and reasons for absence; to resolve whether or not to accept the reasons.
-Apologies received from Cllr Poskitt.
-The Council resolved to accept the apologies for the reasons given.
+Apologies received from Cllrs Heard and Mackay.
+The council resolved to accept the apologies for the reasons given,

-- Councillors discussed and resolved to accept the 13 October minutes as an accurate record of the meeting.
+Councillors to discuss and resolve whether to accept the 7 September minutes as an accurate record of the meeting.